-Senator John Breaux, co-chair of Squire Patton Boggs’ Public Policy Practice, provides strategic advice to attorneys and clients on a wide range of public policy matters, with a particular focus on the areas of health care and energy law.
+Senator John Breaux, co-chair of Squire Patton Boggs’ Public Policy Practice, provides strategic advice to lawyers and clients on a wide range of public policy matters, with a particular focus on the areas of healthcare and energy law.

 Senator Breaux was a widely recognized bipartisan leader in the Senate, and in 1993 was appointed by his Democratic colleagues to the post of Chief Deputy Whip, a position he held until his retirement.
 He also held a number of key Senate committee positions.
 A senior member of the Finance Committee, Senator Breaux served as the Chairman of the Subcommittee on Social Security and Family Policy.
 He also held positions on two other Finance subcommittees, the Subcommittee on Health Care and the Subcommittee on Taxation and IRS Oversight.
 From his position on the Finance Committee, he played instrumental roles in forging the compromises that led to passage of the welfare reform and health insurance reform bills in 1996.
 He was also a leader in the efforts to reduce the capital gains tax and to provide tax relief for college education expenses.